 - The cookies stores at different locations for different browsers.
-Check if your website is appropriately storing cookies on different browsers (as per your list of browsers specified in the requirement) and same cookies should use properly.
+Check if your website is appropriately storing cookies on different browsers (as per your list of browsers specified in the requirement) and the same cookies should use properly.

 - Check if no personal or sensitive data should store in the cookie-like Credit card number, login credentials.
 And if no other option to store confidential information then makes sure that data store in the encrypted format.

-- Check the behaviour of the application by deleting the cookies.
+- Check the behavior of the application by deleting the cookies.
 First, access the website and log in to the website using valid credentials so that site will write in cookies and then close the browser.
 Now manually delete the cookie file.